Nodge/tsip/proposals/TSIP-01 BaseError.md

 }
 ```

+## Behavioral Requirements

+1. **Inheritance**: The `BaseError` class MUST extend the native JavaScript `Error` class, ensuring compatibility with existing error handling mechanisms and providing a stack trace.

+2. **Instance Properties**:
+    - `message`: Inherited from `Error`, a string describing the error.
+    - `name`: Inherited from `Error`, the name of the error class.
+For the base `BaseError` class, this MUST be `"BaseError"`.
+For classes created via the `extend()` method, this MUST be set to the `name` parameter passed to `extend()`.
+    - `stack`: Inherited from `Error`, the stack trace.
+    - `cause`: Inherited from `Error` (via `ErrorOptions`), an optional value representing the underlying cause of the error.
+    - `additional`: A readonly property containing strongly-typed metadata.
+Its type depends on the `Additional` type parameter:
+        - When `Additional` is `never`: The property MUST be `undefined` and cannot be set via constructor options.
+        - Otherwise: The property type MUST match the `Additional` type parameter.
+    - `fingerprint`: A readonly property of type `string | undefined`, providing a unique identifier for error grouping.

+3. **Constructor Signature**: The constructor signature MUST vary based on the `Additional` type parameter:
+    - When `Additional` is `never`: Both `message` and `options` parameters MUST be optional.
+The `additional` field MUST NOT be accepted in options.
+    - When `Additional` includes `undefined` (e.g., `string | undefined`): Both `message` and `options` parameters MUST be optional.
+The `additional` field in options MUST be optional.
+    - When `Additional` is a specific type (excluding `never` and not including `undefined`): The `message` parameter MUST be required (though it can be explicitly `undefined`), and `options` with a required `additional` field MUST be provided.

+4. **Constructor Options**: The constructor MUST accept an optional `options` parameter of type `BaseErrorOptions<T>`, which includes:
+    - `cause` (optional): Any value representing the underlying cause, inherited from `ErrorOptions`.
+    - `additional` (optional or required based on type parameter): Strongly-typed metadata specific to the error.
+    - `fingerprint` (optional): A string identifier for error grouping.

+5. **Static `extend()` Method**: The `BaseError` class MUST provide a static `extend()` method with the following behavior:
+    - Creates a new error class constructor that implements `BaseError`.
+    - The `name` parameter MUST be used to set the `name` property of error instances created by the returned constructor.
+    - When called without an explicit type parameter (e.g., `BaseError.extend("MyError")`): The new constructor MUST inherit the parent's `Additional` type.
+If the parent has `Additional = never`, the child MUST also have `Additional = never`.
+    - When called with an explicit type parameter (e.g., `BaseError.extend<string>("MyError")`): The new constructor MUST use the specified type as its `Additional` type, overriding the parent's type.
+    - The method MUST return a new `BaseErrorConstructor<T>` that can be used to instantiate errors and can itself be extended further via its own `extend()` method.

 ## Rationale

 ### Inheritance from the Native Error Class

 Extending the native `Error` class ensures that `BaseError` objects inherently include a stack trace, a critical component for debugging and pinpointing the origin of an error.
-This approach also allows existing JavaScript code to interact seamlessly with these custom errors, for example, by using `instanceof` checks or utility functions like `Error.isError()`.
+This approach also allows existing JavaScript code to interact seamlessly with these custom errors, for example, by using `instanceof` checks.

 ### Creating Subclasses from BaseError